shipshapecode/website-ember/app/blog/ember-inspector-the-journey-so-far.md

   * Writing our own custom setup and teardown test helpers
   * Updating from `smoke-and-mirrors` to standalone [vertical-collection](https://github.com/html-next/vertical-collection)
   * Fixing incompatibilities with newer glimmer private APIs

+## The Future of Ember Inspector

+The future is very bright for Ember Inspector, and I just merged in some nice style updates today.
+There is also a PR open to support the DevTools dark theme, which has been a requested feature for a long time.
+The new component tree, which we teased in [The Ember.js Times](https://the-emberjs-times.ongoodbits.com/2018/03/30/issue-40), is also rapidly approaching completion of its first iteration.